WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Walter Spracklin

-My mistake on the 2019.
-Moving on to the costs, so, I see a bunch of start-up costs with regards to the rollout of Swoop, some initial preparation I guess costs that you’ll be implementing in 2018 for your 2019 sort of expansion with the new fleet.
-But, you are guiding at a cost based that’s roughly the same growth as you had this year, despite the new services you’ll be, either implementing or about to implement.
-Is it really just the offset of the higher densification on a per seat basis that gets us back down to that range or is there something else that we should take into consideration?
+Right.
+My mistake on the (inaudible).
+Moving on to the costs, I see a bunch of startup costs with regards to and the rollout of Swoop, some initial preparation costs that you’ll be implementing in 2018 for your 2019 service expansion with the new fleet, but you’re guiding at a cost base that’s roughly the same growth as you had this year despite the new services you’ll be either implementing or about to implement.
+Is it really just the offset of the higher densification on a per seat basis that gets us back down to that range, or is there something else that we should take into consideration?

 Harry Taylor

-The densification helps but we’ve also been working hard in the -- on the maintenance front to reduce our maintenance costs, certainly on a per ASM basis, leasing even with those that we’ve renewed there with the much lower rate than the previous lease as well.
-So, there is some other things other than densification that are helping to offset some of the -- either start-up or inflationary factors.
+The densification helps, but we’ve also been working hard on the maintenance front to reduce our maintenance cost certainly on a per-(inaudible) basis.
+Leasing, where even with those that we’ve renewed, they’re at a much lower rate than the previous lease as well, so there are some other things other than densification that are helping to offset some of the other startup or inflationary factors.

 Operator